rvenables/open-product-recovery/standards/description_format.md

 Today, there is no common language for describing food (or other products) that is available for donation or other recovery.
 This makes it very difficult to establish automated communication between donors and recipients.
 Today, if a donor (say, a grocery store) wishes to announce an available donation to a recipient (say, a food bank), this communication is done via one of three methods:

   * **Implicit** : There is no realtime communication about donations at all.
-Rather, telephone, email or face-to-face communication is used to set up a recurring pickup schedule.
+Rather, telephone, email, or face-to-face communication is used to set up a recurring pickup schedule.
 Recipients have no idea what they're actually receiving until they see it on the loading dock.
   * **Human-to-human** : Communication is done via natural language communication over email or telephone.
   * **Bespoke API**: Communication is done automatically, through a custom API integration.
-There is no standard data format or protocol for communication over these APIs, so each of these integrations must be custom built.
+There is no standard data format or protocol for communication over these APIs, so each of these integrations must be custom-built.

 All 3 of these existing methods entail significant inefficiency and expense.
 By establishing a common protocol, we can develop libraries to parse and process records in a common format, greatly lowering the complexity and expense of establishing automated communication between donors and recipients, ensuring that the work done to build a first automated integration will then be reusable for all future integrations.

 # 2. Concepts

 This specification is primarily intended to describe transactions in the economy of excess edible food and food insecurity.
-A typical transaction in that economy is a food donation, where excess food from a for-profit organization is offered to a charitable organization to prevent it going to waste.
+A typical transaction in that economy is a food donation, where excess food from a for-profit organization is offered to a charitable organization to prevent it from going to waste.
 However, there are many other very transactions in this space that have similar characteristics and related intent:

   * A restaurant offers excess food to another company for resale at a lower price
   * A produce supplier offers a truckload of produce to a distant, high-capacity food bank for a small fee